 Clients come to me because I’m a great listener and I care about their goals as if they were my own.
-I provide a flawless work product, drawing on my experience as a “big firm” corporate finance lawyer before pivoting to nonprofit law where I now apply these skills and standard of excellence to help nonprofits make a positive impact in their communities and around the world.
+Drawing on my experience as a corporate finance lawyer at a large global law firm before pivoting to nonprofit law, I now apply these skills and standards of excellence to help nonprofits make a positive impact in their communities and around the world.
 I’m particularly interested in innovative philanthropy and collaboration among the private, public and nonprofit sectors.

-Jeremy Steckel represents public charities and private foundations (501(c)(3)s), advocacy organizations (501(c)(4)s), trade associations and business leagues (501(c)(6)s), and other tax-exempt organizations on corporate, compliance, and governance matters.
-His public charity clients conduct or support scientific, educational and medical research, sustainable agriculture, environmental protection and climate change mitigation, international development and relief efforts, public heath, arts and culture, and religious activities; his private foundation clients, which include family foundations and corporate foundations, fund similar activities by making grants, program-related and other impact investments in the U.S. and abroad; and his operating foundation clients include artist-established foundations educating the public about the works of a particular artist or school of artists.
+Jeremy Steckel represents public charities and private foundations (501c3s), social welfare organizations (501c4s), professional associations and business leagues (501c6s), and other tax-exempt organizations on corporate, compliance, and governance matters.
+His public charity clients provide social services, and conduct or support scientific, educational and medical research, sustainable agriculture, environmental protection, international development and relief efforts, safe and affordable housing, public heath, arts and culture, and religious activities; his private grantmaking foundation clients, which include family and corporate foundations, fund similar activities by making grants, program-related and impact investments in the U.S. and abroad; and his operating foundation clients include artist-established foundations educating the public about the work of a particular artist or school of artists.

-For clients looking to establish new nonprofits, Jeremy guides them through the incorporation and startup process, providing them with state-of-the-art bylaws, conflict of interest and other key policies, ensures directors and officers understand their roles and responsibilities, and obtains recognition from the IRS of federal tax-exempt status, all with a focus on setting clients up for success right from the start.
+For clients looking to establish new nonprofits, Jeremy guides them through the incorporation and startup process, providing them with state-of-the-art bylaws, conflict of interest and other key policies, and obtains recognition from the IRS of federal 501(c) tax-exempt status, all with a focus on setting clients up for success right from the start.
 Jeremy also advises existing nonprofits on corporate governance, board fiduciary duties, internal investigations, excess benefit transactions, self-dealing, charitable solicitation, charitable giving, fiscal sponsorship, program-related investments, impact investing and other innovative philanthropy, joint ventures, relationships with other not-for-profit and for-profit entities, commercial contracts, structural changes, mergers, asset sales, and dissolutions.